Bundles of spectra and algebraic K-theory: Introduction

+In their $\infty$-categorical approach to parametrized homotopy theories, Ando-Blumberg-Gepner \cite{ABG2}*{B.4} proved that the quasicategory of morphisms $ \Pi_{\infty} X \arr \sS_{\infty} $ from the singular simplicial complex of a space $X$ to the quasicategory of spectra $\sS_{\infty}$ is equivalent to the quasicategory associated to the May-Sigurdsson model category of parametrized spectra over $X$.
+Variants of their arguments can be used to prove results in the same vein as Theorem \ref{thm:classification_of_Rbundles}.
+The proof in this paper is more concrete, using the pullback of a universal bundle to induce the equivalence instead of Lurie's straightening functor \cite{HTT}*{\S3.2.1}.

+In order to prove Theorem \ref{thm:classification_of_Rbundles}, we compare $R$-bundles with fiber $M$ and principal $\Aut_{R}M$-fibrations, where $\Aut_{R}M$ is a point-set model for the derived mapping space of homotopy automorphisms constructed out of appropriate cofibrant and fibrant approximations.
+Much of the technical material in the paper goes into maintaining control of the fiberwise homotopy type of the principal fibration associated to an $R$-bundle with fiber $M$.
+By carefully intertwining a Quillen-type model structure and a Hurewicz-type model structure, we show that this construction induces a bijection of equivalence classes, and reduce the proof of the classification theorem for $R$-bundles with fiber $M$ to the classification theorem for principal fibrations.

-induces a bijection between equivalence classes of principal $\Aut_{R}M$-fibrations and equivalence classes of $R$-bundles with fiber $M$, which proves Theorem \ref{thm:classification_of_Rbundles} from Theorem \ref{generic_Gbundle_classification}.
-This material is almost entirely based on model category theory, with a notable exception in \S\ref{section:prep}, where we construct the principal $\Aut_{R}M$-fibration associated to an $R$-bundle with fiber $M$.
-Our work, particularly this construction, has been used by Cohen and Jones \citelist{\cite{cohen_jones} \cite{cohen_jonesII}} in their study of the gauge group of parametrized spectra and the $K$-theory of string topology.
+The classification theorem for $R$-bundles and the construction of the principal fibration associated to an $R$-bundle has recently been used by Cohen and Jones \citelist{\cite{cohen_jones} \cite{cohen_jonesII}} in their study of the gauge group of parametrized spectra and the $K$-theory of string topology.